History Files Nav bar

 Pharamond (c.370-426)

-Considered to be the first king of the Salian Franks from AD 409, Pharamond is possibly a legendary rather than historical figure.
-He was possibly a son or son-in-law of Marcomer.
+Considered to be the first king of the Salian Franks from AD 409, Pharamond is scarcely known to history, living on the fringes of the Roman empire as he did.
+His parentage is unknown, but he could have been a son or son-in-law of Marcomer.

 Pharamond was eventually succeeded by his son Clodio.
 His wife was Argotta.
 A Pharamond appears as the king of France in the prose Tristan and later Arthurian works; he was clearly inspired by the historical leader.